 A three-day workshop was organized to harmonize susceptibility testing protocols, and to initiate the six-month study.
 The study team worked together with the AMR working group to select appropriate study laboratories and all ten regions of Ghana were represented.
 During the workshop, participants received a file with training materials and discussed the data-collection sheet.
 As part of the training lectures the theoretical basis and interpretation of susceptibility results were discussed.
 Participants performed susceptibility tests using their own methods and performed another test using standards.
 They then had the opportunity to compare the two results.

 During the 6-month study period, nine out of ten districts submitted a total of 1598 datasets.
-High prevalence of resistance (>70%) was observed in both gram-negative and gram-positive bacterial isolates against commonly used antimicrobials such as ampicillin, tetracycline, chloramphenicol, and trimethoprim–sulfamethoxazole.
+High prevalence of resistance (>70%) was observed in both gram-negative and gram-positive bacterial isolates against commonly used antibiotics such as ampicillin, tetracycline, chloramphenicol, and trimethoprim–sulfamethoxazole.
 High prevalence of resistance (>50%) was also observed against third-generation cephalosporins, and fluoroquinolones.
 This is worrisome as syndromic infections are often treated with these antibiotics.

 Lab consumables were a major challenge for almost all the facilities.
 Originally it was anticipated that the local laboratories would be using their own equipment for culturing and testing.
 Almost all laboratories reported that they did not have some basic items like antibiotic discs, Mueller Hinton agar and swab sticks.
 Such consumables had to be given out for the facilities in critical need, however, this was not accounted for in the original budget.

 Study organizers reported that they had good collaboration from some facilities in terms of data generation and reporting whilst others were dragging their feet despite follow up.
-More data was received from the Southern part of Ghana compared to the Northern part, which could consequently lead to bias while interpreting data for the surveillance system and policy.
-A reason for this might also be the lack of equipment in the Southern part.
+More data was received from the southern part of Ghana compared to the northern part, which could consequently lead to bias while interpreting data for the surveillance system and policy.
+A reason for this might also be the lack of equipment in the southern part.

 Considerations for setting up a laboratory-based surveillance system: